RainstormOK/Stanford-CS149-asst1/README.md

   happens when you launch 10,000 ISPC tasks?
 What happens when you launch 10,000 threads?
 (For this thought experiment, please discuss in the general case
   - i.e. don't tie your discussion to this given mandelbrot program.)

+*The compiler can arrange the worklad of each task dynamically, and all of tasks are in a task pool.
+But threads are arranged statically by programmers.
+There are a lot of wasted time of creating and joining threads, and the workload is imbalanced.*

 _The smart-thinking student's question_: Hey wait!
 Why are there two different mechanisms (`foreach` and `launch`) for expressing independent, parallelizable